cheeseandpepper/euler_solutions/README.md

 euler_solutions
 ===============

-This is where I solve and post project euler solutions for posterity.
+From time to time I feel like solving a math/programming problem.
+Here is where I keep my euler solutions.
+It's a lifelong work in progress.